carteb/carte-blanche/utils/README.md

-# `atrium-utils-beta`
+# `carte-blanche-utils`

-Shared utils for Atrium, used in some plugins and the core client.
+Shared utils for CarteBlanche, used in some plugins and the core client.

 ## `getVariationPathFromComponentPath`